apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump makes argument to Supreme Court about why he deserves presidential immunity**
+**Kate Middleton's Medical Information Involved In Security Breach, Probe Launched**

-You can read more about it [here](https://abcnews.go.com/Politics/trump-makes-argument-supreme-court-deserves-presidential-immunity/story?id=108287463).
+You can read more about it [here](https://www.ndtv.com/world-news/kate-middletons-medical-information-involved-in-security-breach-probe-launched-5273133).

 ## Requirements
 - Python 3.8